JAlcocerT/JAlcocerT/content/blog/ai-MULTIAGENTS-TOOLS.md

 * **Analogy:** Think of an assembly line where each station performs a specific task on the incoming piece.
 The LLM is like the worker at each station, and the prompts are the instructions for each step.
 * **Use Cases:** Generating marketing copy and then translating it, outlining a document and then writing it, performing multi-step reasoning where each step builds upon the previous one.

+This leverage the *simple Text-to-Text LLM queries*, like the ones [tested in the MultiChat project](https://github.com/JAlcocerT/Streamlit-MultiChat/blob/main/Z_Tests/OpenAI/openai_t2t-o1mini.py)

-> Example with the Database chat with langchain - Where the LLM flow us defined by us, humans and its one dimensional/sequentially
+> Example with the Database chat with langchain - Where the LLM flow are defined by us, humans and they execute in 1dimension/sequentially

 [![Open in Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/JAlcocerT/Data-Chat/blob/main/LangChain/ChatWithDB/test_langchainChatDB.ipynb)